 Corruption, like so many things in life, is in the eye of the beholder.

-Consider, for example, the timeless scenario of the bureaucratic functionary who gives his nephew a promotion instead of a more qualified candidate.
+Consider, for example, the timeless scenario of the government functionary who gives his nephew a promotion instead of a more qualified candidate.
 Most post-Enlightenment Western societies believe such blatant nepotism to be inefficient, unethical, and profoundly destructive of institutional morale.
 Yet a more traditionalist society — of the kind which prioritizes the family above other, less organic social groupings — might regard such behavior as perfectly normal and morally justified.

 Count turn-of-the-twentieth-century China among this group.
 Confucianism did, after all, emphasize one’s duty to one’s own family as the supreme social good.
 While the Westerner screamed, “Corruption!”, the Chinese scratched his head and wondered what his counterpart was on about.

 This dichotomy is what caused such would-be reformers as Liang Qichao to throw up their hands in despair at their country’s entrenched value system, which created “clansmen rather than citizens,” thereby making it impossible for China to rise to the existential challenge it was facing from the West.
 And yet to ask China to abandon the old values was no easy thing.
 If China was no longer to be Confucian and imperial, then what was China to be?
 The country would be racked by this identity crisis throughout the twentieth century.
 Indeed, it has arguably yet to fully emerge from it today.